SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/PyNNOnSpinnakerInstall.md

 published: true
 ---

-This guide will detail how to install the release version of the tools required to run simulations on SpiNNaker using the PyNN scripting language.
+This guide details how to install the release version of the tools required to run simulations on SpiNNaker using the PyNN scripting language.

 # Installation